This post may contain affiliate links. See our disclosure policy.

 - Baking soda and powder – Builds up the crust and helps form and cook properly in the slow cooker.

 - Butter – Keep the unsalted butter cold.
 Thinly slice or dice in pieces to mix together with the topping ingredients.
-It is best to use a pastry blender when making the crust.
+It is best to use a pastry cutter when making the crust.

 Simply make the topping, add in the peaches, and let the crock pot do the work.
 It is that simple!
 Layer the cobbler and create an easy dessert in minutes.
 Get ready to scoop ice cream or whipped cream as a topping!